 The Wong Lab

 We study the underlying psychological causes of antisocial behaviour, schizophrenia-spectrum disorders, and mental health across the lifespan.
 We use large datasets, international birth cohort studies both in Mauritius and the UK, and participatory methods to co-create resources with, and for, various populations (e.g., schoolchildren, adolescents, adults in the general population, and patients with schizophrenia).
+Our lab findings have been cited by government policy documents in the UK, Wales, and Scotland on child and adolescent mental health.

 Read our latest papers here.